Beavers At Blue Heron

 There are many alternative ways to protect valuable trees, reduce flooding, and keep culverts clear.

 What is a Beaver?

-Beavers are in the Order Rodentia, the group which includes mice, rats, squirrels, prairie dogs, porcupines, beavers, guinea pigs and hamsters.
+Beavers are in the Order rodentia, the group which also includes mice, rats, squirrels, prairie dogs, porcupines, guinea pigs, and hamsters.
 The characteristic gnawing activity of all rodents is a physical necessity to file down their large incisors, which continue to grow throughout their life.
 Beavers eat the bark off trees and shrubs but will also eat the roots of aquatic plants such as cattails and water lilies.

-There are only two species of beaver: the American beaver, Castor Canadensis, and the Eurasian beaver, Castor Fiber.
-Both American and Eurasian beavers were once widely trapped for their meat and pelts.
-The beaver fur trade was so lucrative that both species nearly became extinct.
-Reintroduction programs in both North America and Europe have been successful since scientists came to understand the many ecological benefits these creatures provide.
+There are only two species of beaver: the American beaver, Castor canadensis, and the Eurasian beaver, Castor fiber.
+Both American and Eurasian beavers were once widely hunted, nearly to extinction, for their meat and pelts.
+Reintroduction programs in both North America and Europe have been successful since scientists came to understand the many ecological benefits of beavers.